-The treatment and supply of groundwater is the responsibility of the Water Corporation, while drinking water quality assessments are performed by the Department of Water.
+The treatment, supply and quality of drinking water is the responsibility of the Water Corporation.
 The Department of Water protects the actual water resources used to supply public drinking water.

 The City of Joondalup has had much success with the introduction of its Great Gardens Workshops focusing on creating water efficient gardens and minimising fertiliser use.
 Strong community participation in the workshops has helped to effectively inform residents of sustainable ways of maintaining their gardens through native flora planting and water wise methods.